The Good News About Stress

 06/10/21 Laura Gibbons

 Are you feeling overwhelmed, tired, anxious or frustrated?
 Everyone encounters stressful circumstances most every day.
-Stress is a natural reaction of your mind and body to external demands.
-The good news is that stress can also provide an invitation to improve your life and recognizing stress is an opportunity for individual growth and positive change.
-Stress is actually essential to life.
+Stress is a natural reaction and your body’s response to any demand put upon it.
+The good news is that stress can provide an invitation to improve your life by recognizing stress as an opportunity for individual growth and positive change.
+Stress is actually essential to meet one’s needs and the demands of life.
 It is the excessive or unresolved stress that results in negative consequences.
-The key is how you believe, perceive and react to the various less-than-desirable circumstances of everyday life.
+The key is how you believe, perceive and react to the various sometimes less-than-desirable circumstances of everyday life.

 Below are five, perhaps surprising, ways that stress can actually help you and increase the satisfaction of your life:

 Noticing stress in your life serves as a warning sign – a waving, glowing red flag that something in your life may not be working its best.
 How do you first recognize stress in your life?
 You may experience symptoms of stress either physically, emotionally or behaviorally.
 Some people first recognize stress when they detect a headache or backache.
 For others, they may easily become impatient, snappy and snippy.
 And others may notice the stress in one area of their lives only when it has leaked into or even barraged other areas, much like dangerous and scattering cancer cells.
 Experiencing excessive stress can get your attention by unveiling a number of issues; including lack of life balance, unhealthy relationships or deteriorating health problems, to name a few.
 Pay attention to these.
 Take note of the warning signs that your stress level may be climbing, and do something about it today.